robotarium/gritsbot_2/README.md

 sudo raspi-config
 ```

-Disable the *SSH console options, splash, and boot to the CLI*.
-Disable waiting for network on boot
+Disable the **SSH console options, splash, and waiting for network on boot.** Enable **boot to the CLI**.
+Remain SSHd to the RPi for the
+next steps.

 ## 3 - Disable Unused Services